mehmandarov/ftpsync2d/README.md

   -l, --listing         update remote .listing files -r REMOVE_PATHS, --remove=REMOVE_PATHS
-                        remove specified files and directories
+                        remove specified files and directories -e, --export          only file export, no .listing files; will override all functions modifying or creating .listing files
 ```

 For example, to syncronize remote directory rdir in the FTP server ftp.example.com with the local directory ldir, run